 Genetic counselors evaluate a patients risk for a certain inherited conditions, such as birth defects and other genetic disorders.

 - Projected job growth, 2021–2031: 18%9

 |State||Employment||Annual Mean Wage|

-GradSchools.com offers 3 Masters Degrees in Healthcare Programs in Phoenix
+GradSchools.com offers 3 Master’s Programs in Healthcare Programs

 Wake Forest University